-Engaging Events: Connecting the Virtual and Natural Worlds - Planeta.com
+Engaging Events: Connecting the Virtual and Natural Worlds

 Example: Tedxsydney

-May 2011 Responsible Tourism in Cities Conference.
-The event was engaging with presentations followed by lived Q&A discussions and a guided walk through the Durban city market.
+Faves: Responsible Tourism in Cities Conference.
+The 2011 event was engaging with presentations followed by lived QandA discussions and a guided walk through the Durban city market.
 Best of all is that the conference started a much-needed conversation.
 Rarely do we talk about responsible tourism and cities in the same breath.
 The conference included live-streaming video with questions solicited from those following on Twitter.
 Videos and presentations are archived online.
 We should expect nothing less from tourism events.

 Planeta.com